1bardesign/batteries/readme.md

 # Library Culture and Contributing

-`batteries` aims to be approachable to almost everyone, but I _do_ expect you to get your hands dirty.
-I'm very open to collaboration, and happy to talk through issues or shortcomings in good faith.
+`batteries` aims to be approachable to almost everyone writing lua, but I _do_ expect you to get your hands dirty, which includes reading the source for docs.

-Pull requests are welcome for anything - positive changes will be merged optimistically, and I'm happy to work with you to get anything sensible ready for inclusion.

-If you have something "big" to contribute _please_ get in touch before starting work so we can make sure it fits.
-I'm quite open minded!

-If you've had a good look for the answer but something remains unclear, raise an issue and I'll address it.
-If you _haven't_ had a good look for the answer, checking the source _always_ helps!
+As of 2026 my time is much more limited and I'm less able to accept pull requests and less open to direct collaboration.
+You're welcome to fork, and I'm not completely closed to collaboration, but I'm not going to optimistically merge things at this time.

+`batteries` is moving on a more personal trajectory, and I am also considering reverting some changes that haven't sat all that well with me for years.
+Any changes will be balanced against community impact, as I know the library has started to be used more widely, but I'm not going to just ignore my own opinions either.

-If you'd prefer to talk with me about `batteries` in real time, I'm often available on the love2d discord.
+If you'd like to talk with me about `batteries` in real time, I'm often available on the love2d discord.

 # Module Overview